webdriverio/webdriverio/GOVERNANCE.md

 ## Raising Issues Related to Governance

 This governance model necessarily leaves many situations unspecified.
-If questions arise as to how a given situation should proceed according to the overall goals of the project, the best thing to do is to open a GitHub issue and ping the TC members.
+If questions arise as to how a given situation should proceed according to the overall goals of the project, the best thing to do is to open a GitHub issue and ping the TSC members.

 ----